The Project | Overview

 Pine marten numbers declined dramatically during the 19th and early 20th century as a result of the combined impact of continued habitat loss and an increase in predator control associated with the growth in Victorian game shooting estates.
 Today, whilst the pine marten population in Scotland is recovering and expanding, the marten population in England and Wales has shown no sign of recovery and the likely outcome is extinction.

 The VWT’s Pine Marten Recovery Project aims to restore viable populations of pine martens to Wales and England, focusing on those areas within the marten’s natural range where habitat and other conditions are suitable.
 A major part of this work will involve the reinforcement or reintroduction of pine martens.
-This began in autumn 2015 with the first translocation of pine martens from Scotland to mid-Wales.
+Between 2015 – 2017, the VWT has translocated a total of 51 pine martens from Scotland to mid-Wales.
+The translocated pine martens are closely monitored, have become established and have bred every year since the translocation began.

 Why restore the pine marten?